Palestinian Americans: Language

 Besides English, many Palestinian Americans speak Palestinian Arabic.
-Palestinians who once lived or worked in Israel or the Palestinian territories may have spoken Modern Hebrew as a second language.
+Palestinians who once lived or worked in Palestine may have spoken Modern Hebrew as a second language.
 Many Palestinians are fluent in other languages.

 Education

 In the United States approximately 46% of Palestinians have obtained at least a college degree, compared to 18% of the American population.
 The study of culture and the Arabic language is increasingly important among Palestinians, especially in college and graduate school.
 Thus, some Palestinian or Arab organizations are working to monitor and improve the teaching of Arab history and culture in the American schools.
-Palestinians, along with Jordanians, have one of the highest education rates in the Middle East.
+Palestinians, along with Jordanians, have one of the highest education rates among the Arab countries.

 Socioeconomics

 Among the 90 percent of Palestinian American men and 40 percent of women who are in the labor force, 40 percent and 31 percent, have either professional, technical, or managerial positions.
 There are also large numbers in sales: 26 percent of men, and 23 percent of women.
 The self-employment rate for men is a significant 36 percent (only 13 percent for women), compared to 11 percent for non-immigrant men.
 Of the self-employed, 64 percent are in retail trade, with half owning grocery stores.
-In terms of income, the mean for Palestinian families in 1979 was $25,400, with 24 percent earning over $35,000 and 20 percent earning less than $10,000.
+In terms of income, the mean for Palestinian families in 1979 was $25,400,(adjusted for inflation $109,728) with 24 percent earning over $35,000 and 20 percent earning less than $10,000.